Aryan

 Pashupati seal, showing a seated figure, surrounded by animals

-The religion and belief system of the Indus Valley people have
+The religion and belief system of the Indus Valley people have received

-received considerable attention, especially from the view of identifying
+considerable attention, especially from the view of identifying

 precursors to deities and religious practices of Indian religions

 that later developed in the area.
-However, due to the sparsity
+However, due to the sparsity of

-from a much later Hindu perspective.
+a much later Hindu perspective.

-in the area that set the trend for Hindu interpretations of archaeological
+early and influential work in the area that set the trend for Hindu

-evidence from the Harappan sites was that of John Marshall, who
+was that of John Marshall, who in 1931 identified the following

-Indus religion: a Great Male God and a Mother Goddess; deification
+as prominent features of the Indus religion: a Great Male God and

-or veneration of animals and plants; symbolic representation of
+a Mother Goddess; deification or veneration of animals and plants;

-the phallus (linga) and vulva (yoni); and, use of baths and water
+symbolic representation of the phallus (linga) and vulva (yoni);

-in religious practice.
-Marshall's interpretations have been much
+and, use of baths and water in religious practice.
+Marshall's interpretations

-Swastik seals of Indus Valley Civilisation in British
+Swastik seals of Indus Valley Civilisation in British Museum

 One Indus Valley seal shows a seated figure with a horned headdress,